jtchavisIII/CU-MSDSp/README.md

 # CU-RJMCMCp

 ### Overview
-Often times, researchers need to decide which parameterized model best fits the system they are observing.
-Model selection is a challenging problem and is further compounded when one must infer the associated parameters for each model.
-Reversible Jump Markov Chain Monte Carlo (RJMCMC) methods is a trans-dimensional Bayesian algorithm that can be used to simultaneously infer the joint distribution o both the model and model-parameter space.
-CU-RJMCMCp is a generalized, parallel implementation of RJMCMC that provides researchers with a more accessible, flexible, robust approach to instantaneous model and model parameter space.
+Oftentimes, researchers must decide which parameterized model best fits the system they are observing.
+This type of model selection is a challenging problem, whose challenges are further compounded when inferring the associated parameters for each model.
+The Reversible Jump Markov Chain Monte Carlo (RJMCMC) method is a trans-dimensional Bayesian algorithm that can be used to simultaneously infer the joint distribution o both the model and model-parameter space.
+CU-RJMCMCp offers a generalized, parallel implementation of RJMCMC that provides researchers with an accessible, flexible, and objectively reliable approach to inference on the joint model and model parameter space.

 ### Objectives
-* Provide a clean and accessible software implementation for users to carry RJMCMC in parallel.
+* Provide an accessible, extendable, reliable RJMCMC software implementation for users to carry out in parallel.

 ### Description and Background
-CU-RJMCMCp begins an analysis by infering model paramter distributions for each competing model in order that these results may subsequently be used to infer the model space probabilities.
+CU-RJMCMCp begins an analysis by infering model paramter distributions for each competing model, in order that these results may subsequently be used to infer the model space probabilities.
 Specifically, CU-RJMCMCp first independently forms converged approximations for each of the competing model's parameter joint posterior distribution using the [Stan API](https://mc-stan.org/) interface.
-The collection of samples corresponding to the converged joint posteriors referred to as "gold standard chains".
+The collection of samples corresponding to the converged joint posteriors is referred to as "gold standard chains".
 These gold standard chains are then used in a parallel RJMCMC algorithm, via Message Passing Interace (MPI), to assess the model probabilities.
 A schematic of this algorithm is shown below:

 <img src="docs/rjmcmcDiagram/rjmcmcDiagram.png" align="center" width="400" />

 We assume that users have a general background in Bayesian Statistics and Markov Chain Monte Carlo (MCMC) methods.
-While not necessary, we beleive it benefits to have an understanding about RJMCMC and refer readers to [Green RJMCMC](how to cite) for a more details about this trans-dimensional algorithm.
+While not necessary, we beleive it beneficial to have some understanding of RJMCMC and refer readers to [Green RJMCMC](how to cite) for more details on this trans-dimensional algorithm.

 ### Installation
 #### Dependencies